Structure from the start

 How we build

-Get the foundation right so building on top of it is easier.
+Get the foundation right so everything built on top of it is easier.
 Most systems become hostages to their own complexity.
+We designed Credence so it gets simpler to maintain, not harder.

-Teams should be able to verify every output, access governed data, and avoid being trapped inside opaque workflows or proprietary dead ends.
+Teams should be able to verify every output, access governed data on their terms, and never be trapped inside opaque workflows or proprietary dead ends.

-We walk through the workflows your team runs today and show how Credence turns fragmented financial and document data into a governed operating foundation.
+We walk through the workflows your team runs today and show how Credence turns fragmented financial and document data into one governed, source-backed operating record.